Ranjithv280502/JSON-TOON-CONVERTOR/README.md

-# JSON to TOON Converter
+# JSON ↔ TOON Converter

-A simple web tool that converts JSON into TOON format.
+A simple web tool that converts between JSON and TOON format bidirectionally.
 TOON (Token-Oriented Object Notation) is basically a more compact way to represent data that works great with AI models.
 It uses way fewer tokens than regular JSON usually 30-60% less which means cheaper API calls and faster processing.

 ## What It Does

-You paste in some JSON, click a button, and get back the same data in TOON format.
-The app shows you exactly how many tokens you saved, which is pretty useful if you're working with language models.
+You can convert JSON to TOON or TOON back to JSON.
+Just paste your data, click a button, and get the converted output.
+The app shows you exactly how many tokens you saved (or gained when converting back), which is pretty useful if you're working with language models.

 ## Features

+- Bidirectional conversion: JSON → TOON and TOON → JSON
+- Toggle button to easily switch between conversion directions
 - Big input and output boxes so you can see everything clearly
 - Shows token count before and after conversion
-- Copy button to grab the TOON output quickly
+- Copy button to grab the output quickly
-- Download option to save it as a file
+- Download option to save it as a file (automatically uses .toon or .json extension)
-- Example data button to test it out
+- Example data button to test both directions
-- Real-time JSON validation so you know if your input is valid
+- Real-time input validation

 ## Getting Started